-While novel issues involving the application of Title III to technology and nuanced ones regarding the appropriate provision of auxiliary aids and services may have dominated recent development discussions, that should not be interpreted as a statement that more traditional issues regarding the accessible design and construction of brick-and-mortar places of public accommodation are no longer of serious concern.

-To the contrary, in large part due to a very active plaintiffs' bar (particularly in California, Florida and New York) partnering with very persistent individual plaintiffs or ambitious advocacy groups, Title III lawsuits alleging a failure to comply with either the 1991 ADA Accessibility Guidelines or the 2010 ADA Standards for Accessible Design, as appropriate, are as commonplace as ever before.
+While novel issues involving the application of Title III to technology and nuanced ones regarding the appropriate provision of auxiliary aids and services may have dominated recent development discussions, that should not be interpreted as a statement that more traditional issues regarding the accessible design/construction of brick-and-mortar Places of Public Accommodation are no longer of serious concern.
+To the contrary, in large part due to a very active plaintiffs' bar (particularly in California, Florida, and New York) partnering with very persistent individual plaintiffs or ambitious advocacy groups, Title III lawsuits alleging a failure to comply with either the 1991 ADA Accessibility Guidelines or the 2010 ADA Standards for Accessible Design, as appropriate, are as commonplace as ever before.

-Perhaps emboldened by recent decisions in the U.S. Courts of Appeals for the 10th and 11th Circuits confirming standing for plaintiffs who were admittedly merely "testers" - people who visit places of public accommodation for the sole purpose of determining whether or not there are violations to sue over - entities in all industries and of all sizes continue to fall prey to what are often referred to as "drive-by" lawsuits.
-Drive-by lawsuits ordinarily involve serial plaintiffs who partner with a plaintiff's counsel to continuously file actions in federal court alleging violations of Title III and state or local accessibility laws (thus enabling claims for individual damages).
-These tandems often file multiple lawsuits a week, if not each day, often targeting a specific geographic region, industry or company (with multiple locations).
+Perhaps emboldened by decisions over the past 14 months in the U.S. Courts of Appeals for the 10th and 11th Circuits confirming standing for plaintiffs who were admittedly merely "testers"-i.e., people who visit Places of Public Accommodation for the sole purpose of determining whether or not there are violations to sue over-Places of Public Accommodation in all industries and of all sizes continue to fall prey to what are often referred to as "drive by" lawsuits.
+Drive-by lawsuits ordinarily involve serial plaintiffs who partner with a plaintiff's counsel to continuously file actions in federal court alleging violations of Title III and state/local accessibility laws (thus enabling claims for individual damages).
+These tandems often file multiple lawsuits a week, if not each day, often targeting a specific geographic region, industry, or company (with multiple locations).
 At their worst, drive-by lawsuits feature complaints containing allegations that have been blatantly "cut and pasted" from a prior action.
-While resolving these matters does require a place of public accommodation to make some accessibility enhancements to its property, the true focus of the majority of these actions is to extract damages for the plaintiff and fees for the plaintiff's counsel.
+While resolving these matters does require a Place of Public Accommodation to make some accessibility enhancements to its property, the true focus of the majority of these actions is to extract damages for the plaintiff and fees for the plaintiff's counsel.

 Drive-by lawsuits thrive on volume and achieving a quick resolution with minimal litigation.
-Therefore, would-be plaintiffs are less apt to target places of public accommodation that - at first glance - do not appear to have obvious accessibility issues.
-While, of course, the best defense against such suits is to fully comply with the requirements of Title III, at a minimum, places of public accommodation would be advised to eliminate any "low hanging fruit" to encourage the "drive-by" plaintiff to bypass its location for an alternative.
-For example, places of public accommodation should provide:
+Therefore, would-be plaintiffs are less apt to target Places of Public Accommodation that-at first glance-do not appear to have obvious accessibility issues.
+While, of course, the best defense against such suits is to fully comply with the requirements of Title III, at a minimum, Places of Public Accommodation would be advised to eliminate any "low hanging fruit" to encourage the "drive by" plaintiff to bypass its location for an alternative.
+For example, Places of Public Accommodation should provide:

-- an appropriate number of accessible parking locations, properly located and signed; - an accessible entrance (and, if the main entrance does not appear accessible, provide clear signage that explains where and how to enter the location); - accessible routes to and around all key public elements in the location; - accessible service and sales counters; - to the extent one is open to the public, an accessible restroom (one containing sufficient clear floor/ turning/transfer space, grab bars and lavatory, for example); and - permanent room and space and way-finding signage.
+- an appropriate number of accessible parking locations, properly located and signed; - an accessible entrance (and, if the main entrance does not appear accessible, provide clear signage that explains where/how to enter the location); - accessible routes to and around all key public elements in the location; - accessible service/sales counters; - to the extent one is open to the public, an accessible restroom (e.g., one containing sufficient clear floor/turning/transfer space, grab bars, lavatory); and - permanent room and space and way-finding signage.